Hidden Moir\'e Topology of Low-Symmetry Weyl Surfaces

 An additional subtlety arises when considering the surface Fermi arcs themselves.
 On high-symmetry surfaces such as (001) of NdAlSi, arcs from successive bulk BZs project in perfect registry, typically preserving the canonical picture of open arcs directly connecting projected Weyl points (Fig.~\ref{3}f).
 In sharp contrast, on low-symmetry surfaces like (103), the incommensurate periodicities of bulk and SBZs cause consecutive arcs to project with lateral mismatches.
-This misalignment naturally drives hybridization between arcs originating from different bulk zones (Fig.~\ref{3}g), so that the observed features are not simple replicas but collective superpositions.
+This misalignment naturally drives hybridization between surface arcs originating from bulk zones that are displaced both in-plane and out-of-plane (Fig.~\ref{3}g), so that the observed features are not simple replicas but collective superpositions.
 In certain cases, multiple arcs merge into closed SFALs--a boundary topology unusual on high-symmetry facets (Fig.~\ref{3}d; see Section 6 of the Supplementary Materials for details).

 Our framework, together with the best ARPES resolution presently achievable, provides compelling evidence for the emergence of SFALs.
 These loop-like states enrich the boundary phenomenology of Weyl semimetals: their closed $k$-space trajectories provide natural channels for quantum interference and oscillatory responses, while the concentrated Berry curvature they enclose may enhance nonlinear or nonreciprocal transport.
 Moreover, overlapping arc segments can promote nesting instabilities, offering a route to correlated boundary orders.
 Future high-resolution probes such as spin-resolved ARPES or quantum oscillations will provide complementary confirmation and deeper insight into the microscopic structure of these loops.